Alaska Airlines baggage policies and fees: Here’s how to save

 If you don’t qualify to have your baggage fees waived, consider paying the fee with a credit card that covers airline incidentals and fees (like food, in-flight Wi-Fi, and baggage fees), such as:

-- The Platinum Card® from American Express – Annual $200 airline credit on the airline of your choice (can be used for airline incidentals, like baggage fees)
+- The Platinum Card® from American Express – Annual up to $200 airline credit on the airline of your choice (can be used for airline incidentals, like baggage fees) Enrollment required.

-- Chase Sapphire Reserve – Annual $300 travel credit (can be used for ANY travel expense, including baggage fees)
+- Chase Sapphire Reserve® – Annual up to $300 travel credit (can be used for ANY travel expense, including baggage fees)

 Alaska Airlines allows you to check some items for free, such as pineapple from Hawaii or a case of wine.
 But you must be traveling to and from certain airports.

-You can avoid paying baggage fees if you have the Bank of America Alaska Airlines personal or small business card.
-Cardholders gets a free 1st checked bag for themselves and 6 companions on the same reservation.
+You can avoid paying baggage fees if you have the Alaska Airlines Visa Signature personal or small business card.
+Cardholders get a free 1st checked bag for themselves and six companions on the same reservation.
 First class passengers and folks with Alaska Airlines elite status also get free checked bags.

 Which method do you use to get free checked bags on Alaska Airlines flights?